Ken Gushi: Racing career

-April 16, 2011 Ken takes first place in the 35th annual Toyota Pro Celebrity Race at the Long Beach Grand Prix.
-Ken joined fellow Scion Racing driver, Christian Rado in the track modified tCs for the 10 laps of competition.
-Ken finished in first place for the Pro category and 2nd overall behind actor William Fichtner.
+On April 16, 2011, Gushi took first place in the 35th annual Toyota Pro Celebrity Race at the Long Beach Grand Prix.
+He joined fellow Scion Racing driver, Christian Rado in the track modified tCs for the ten laps of competition.
+Gushi finished in first place for the Pro category and second overall behind actor William Fichtner.

-June 2011, Ken takes 3rd place in the Formula Drift Asia at Singapore.
+In June 2011, Gushi took third place in the Formula Drift Asia at Singapore.

-In 2011, Ken finished 14th in the 2010 Scion Racing tC.
+In 2011, Gushi finished 14th in the 2010 Scion Racing tC.

-For the 2012 Formula Drift season, Gushi is driving the 2013 GPP Scion Racing FR-S w/ Hankook tires.
-In the FR-S, he achieved a 4th-place finish at Round 5: Seattle.
+For the 2012 Formula Drift season, Gushi drove the 2013 GPP Scion Racing FR-S w/ Hankook tires.
+In the FR-S, he achieved a fourth-place finish at Round 5: Seattle.

-Pokémon Go

-Gushi is a Lv.40 Pokémon Master on Pokémon Go, having played the game since the release day.
-According to his interview on Maximum Driftcast he said: "I wanted to be the very best, the best that ever was.
-And now I am".
-He also said that he would give the name Corey Hosford to his most powerful Snorlax.
+Gushi has continued to compete in Formula Drift in the years since, driving Toyota-based vehicles including the Toyota GR Supra and, more recently, the Toyota GR86, as a driver for Toyota/Gazoo Racing.
+He has also competed in Formula Drift Japan.

 Personal life

-He attended St. Stephens School in Monterey Park, California.
+Gushi attended St. Stephens School in Monterey Park, California.
 He attended Gabrielino High School in San Gabriel, California and Don Bosco Technical Institute in Rosemead, California.